South Vermillion High School: South Vermillion Marching Band

+The marching band will enter its 2026 season this spring, titled "MAMMA MIA!" with song selections from the hit band, ABBA.

-South Vermillion Wildcat Football
+South Vermillion Wildcat football

-On October 4, 2013 South Vermillion's football field was named after its coach Brent Anderson.
+On October 4, 2013, South Vermillion's football field was named after its former coach Brent Anderson.
 The ceremony commenced with alumni who played for Anderson and the presentation of a memorial at the field.